 - bells of Ireland

 - young hydrangeas

 - watertight vase

-For a container this large, you’ll need either one grande brick or two regular bricks of floral foam.
+For a container this large, you’ll need either one grande brick or two regular bricks of floral foam (see note below for floral foam alternatives).
 After soaking the foam in water, use a floral knife to cut it so that when placed in the vase, the foam fills the entire inside about halfway up.
 It’s important that the short stems are able to reach it.
 Then fill the vase with water, and begin the arrangement by placing stems of salal, which will act as a grid.
 It’s the same concept as chicken wire, but the leaves provide the background for a really lush arrangement.
 Just clip the stems and shove them in.
 I like my greenery like a military haircut—high and tight.
 Continue by adding stems of green gardenia buds around the outer edge so they’re really visible.
 I like that they curve outward and have especially shiny leaves.

 Next up are the hydrangeas, which will help define the overall shape.
 We’re using two types here—large and small.
 The larger ones are more mature, and the smaller ones are younger.
 (In lieu of the smaller hydrangeas, you could substitute with viburnum.)
 It's OK to tear off some leaves, because they drink up so much water.
 We're already using a lot of foliage with the salal, so we don't necessarily need all of them.